Arxari/OpenShockClockWeb/README.md

-# OpenShockClockWeb
+### Open Shock Clock on the web!
-A python flask implementation of OpenShockClock
+A python flask implementation of [OpenShockClock](https://github.com/Arxari/OpenShockClock)